Ballsdex-Team/BallsDex-DiscordBot/README.md

 ## Discord server

-For help installing the bot, suggestions to improve or contributions, feel free to join the official community of developers and self-hosters!
+For help installing the bot, questions, suggestions to improve or contributions, feel free to join the official community of developers and self-hosters!

 [![Discord server](https://discord.com/api/guilds/1255250024741212262/embed.png?style=banner3)](https://discord.gg/PKKhee4fvy)